Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 height="200"
 style="display:block;margin:0 auto;" src="/blog/img/seminar/multiple_treatment_uplift/Mike-Thurber-Graphic-2.png">

 With the historical approach we will target mostly the 'Sure Things' and maybe the 'Do-Not-Disturbs'.
 For those groups we at best get no return and at worst actually lose customers.
 Ideally we want to target the 'Persuadables'.
-This is commonly done by estimating the conditional average treatment effect (CATE) or uplift of the proposed marketing activity and the target the customers where the activity is estimated to have the highest effect. </br>
+This is commonly done by estimating the conditional average treatment effect (CATE) or uplift of the proposed marketing activity and then target the customers where the activity is estimated to have the highest effect. </br>
 Several approaches have been proposed to estimate uplift.
 Gubela et. al give an overview in their paper <a href = "https://www.researchgate.net/publication/331791032_Conversion_uplift_in_E-commerce_A_systematic_benchmark_of_modeling_strategies"> Conversion uplift in E-commerce: A systematic benchmark of modeling strategies</a>.
 In their evaluation they find that the two model uplift method and interaction term method (ITM) performed best. </br>
 The two model approach as the name suggests uses two separate models.
 The training set is split into two with one set contained all the treated observations and the other all control observations.
 Then for each traning set one model is built to predict the outcome.
 To estimate the uplift of the treatment for a new person, we generate the predicted outcome with both models.
 One predicted outcome with treatment and one without.
 The difference between these two estimates is the expected uplift.
 The two model is very simple and works with virtually every possible base model (e.g. random forest, linear regression, svm, ...).
 Since it is so simple it is often considered a good benchmark to test new approaches against.</br>
 The interaction term method (ITM) was proposed by Lo in his 2002 paper <a href="https://www.researchgate.net/publication/220520042_The_True_Lift_Model_-_A_Novel_Data_Mining_Approach_to_Response_Modeling_in_Database_Marketing">The True Lift Model - A Novel Data Mining Approach to Response Modeling in Database Marketing</a>.
 Unlike double machine learning, ITM only uses a single model.
 However, ITM also works with two predictions.
 One with treatment and one without.
 Both predictions are obtained from the same model which has been trained on both treatment and control data.
 Whether a treatment is given or not is indicated by a binary variable D. A new observation is evaluated twice.
 Once with D=1 (treatment given) and once with D=0.
 Again the difference between the two predictions is the estimated uplift.

 ### What?
+The last question we look at is "What marketing activity to choose?".
+There are many ways one could approach one customers (e.g. coupons, newsletters, ...).
+Finding the right method on an individual level is important, because different approaches might not only have different effects on potential customers but are also associated with different costs.
+For example it would be better to send a customer a newsletter which costs virtually nothing, rather then a coupon which would reduce the profit, if the newsletter has a similar effect on purchase probability.
+Since there isn't much research on this area and the selection of the proper marketing channel is crucial, we decided to lay the focus of our blog post on this issue.

-# 3. Motivation for Multiple Treatments <a class="anchor" id="motivation"></a>
+# 3. Structure of the Analysis  <a class="anchor" id="structure"></a>
-We decided to focus on multiple treatments for several reasons.
-Today there are many ways to reach your potential customers and picking the right one is crucial for succesfull marketing activity.
-Additionally, we found that there has not been much research on this topic and there is no comprehensive comparison of the research that does exist.
-Therefore, we decided to look at the models that have been proposed so far and compare them.
-Furthermore, we want to identify potential new directions for further research as it was done in the blog post
+In the second part if this blog post we will look at methods which have been proposed so far to deal with multiple treatments.</br> In the first section we will give an overview and brief explanation of the methods we look at.</br>
+In the second section we evaluation their performance both in terms of their predictions and in terms of the duration it takes to train the models. </br>
+Finally, we will give a short summary of our results and a short outlook over possible future research.

 # 4. Models <a class="anchor" id="models"></a>
 ## 4.1 Decision Trees Rzepakowski & Jaroszewicz <a class="anchor" id="decisiontree"></a>